Personal projects, pet projects, side projects, etc.

 Other projects

-A hobby of mine since roughly 2016 is repurposing my family’s old laptops as home servers to run useful services like Pihole, Syncthing, Transmission, Plex, Kodi, among others.
+A hobby of mine since roughly 2016 had been repurposing my family’s old laptops as home servers to run services like Pihole, Syncthing, Transmission, Plex, Kodi, among others.
 It breathes life into old computers and is a fun side project.
+These days, I run a Talos-backed homelab using refurbished micro-desktop PCs.

-Anyway, these are all I can talk about — I’m obviously excluding the projects the companies I’ve worked for have ownership of, since I don’t want to break any NDAs.
-For the most part, I’m working with Kubernetes, Jenkins, Terraform, AWS, and so on.
+These are most of the projects I can talk about — I’m obviously excluding the projects the companies I’ve worked for have ownership of, since I do not want to break any NDAs.
+For the most part, I’m working with Kubernetes, Jenkins, Terraform, GitLab CI, GCP, AWS, and so on.
 Contact me if you wish to learn more!